Kenneth Gandar Dower

 Kenneth Cecil Gandar-Dower (31 August 1908 – 12 February 1944) was a leading English sportsman, aviator, explorer and author.

-Born at his parents' home in Regent's Park, London, Gandar-Dower was the fourth and youngest son of independently wealthy Joseph Wilson Gandar-Dower and his wife Amelia Frances Germaine.
+Born at his parents' home in Regent's Park, London, Gandar-Dower was the fourth and youngest son of independently wealthy tea merchant Joseph Wilson Gandar-Dower and his wife Amelia Frances Germaine.
 Two of his elder brothers, Eric and Alan Gandar Dower, served as Conservative Members of Parliament.
-Other brothers include Ronald, Leonard and Howard.
+Other brothers include Ronald, Leonard and Harold.
 All used different versions of their surname: Gandar-Dower, Gandar Dower and Dower respectively.

 Education

 Gandar-Dower was educated at Windlesham House School and Harrow School, where he played cricket, association football, Eton fives and rackets and, with Terence Rattigan, wrote for The Harrovian.
 He then received a scholarship to Trinity College, Cambridge in 1927 to read history, gaining an upper second.
 There, he won athletic blues in billiards, tennis and real tennis, Rugby fives, Eton fives and rackets.
 In addition, Gandar-Dower edited Granta magazine and chaired the Trinity debating society.